KomalKrishM/Policy-evaluation-Offline-RL-via-Low-Rank-Matrix-Completion/README.md

-To test the real-time agent response, a practically implementable policy evaluation algorithm was proposed to generalize and evaluate the RL agent reward on the unseen state-action pairs with a finite error bound by simulating a real-world environment using a Markov decision process.
+Designed a novel, scalable, mathematical algorithm for policy evaluation in offline reinforcement learning and empirically shown a finite error bound on the Q-value function.
 This work is published in ProQuest https://www.proquest.com/docview/3224180520?sourcetype=Dissertations%20&%20Theses